waninkoko/wad-manager/README.txt

   WAD packages.

-  It lists all the available WAD packages in a storage device so you can select which ones to (un)install.
+  It lists all the available WAD packages in a storage device so you can select which one to (un)install.

 [ SUPPORTED DEVICES ]:

 - SDGecko.
 - Internal SD slot (with SDHC support).
-- USB device.
+- USB device (1.1 and 2.0).

 [ HOW TO USE ]: